Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 23 times

 AzerTAg.az

-“Armenian armed forces, located in Aygeovit village in Ijevan region and nameless hills in Noyemberyan, Berd and Krasnoselsk regions subjected to fire the positions of the Azerbaijani Army located in Bala Jafarli village and nameless hills in Gazakh district, Garalar village in Tovuz district, and Zamanli village and nameless hills in Gadabay district,” the ministry said.
+“Armenian armed forces, located in Shavarshavan village in Noyemberyan region, on nameless hills in Berd and Krasnoselsk regions subjected to fire the positions of the Azerbaijani Army located on nameless hills in Gazakh and Gadabay district and Garalar village in Tovuz district.”

-“The positions of Azerbaijani Army were also fired from the positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages in Tartar district, Javahirli village in Aghdam district, Ashaghi Veysalli village in Fuzuli district, as well as from positions located on nameless hills in Goranboy, Tartar, Aghdam, Khojavand, Fuzuli and Jabrayil districts,” the Ministry of Defense added.
+“The positions of the Azerbaijani Army were also fired from positions of Armenian military units located near the occupied Taghibayli, Shikhlar, Yusifjanli villages of Aghdam district, Garvand, Garakhanbayli and Gorgan villages of Fuzuli district, as well as from positions located on nameless hills in Goranboy and Terter districts,” the ministry added.

 Text contains orthographic mistake